Skip To Main Content

 • There is no age limit for who is considered an unaccompanied youth.

-• A student who is age 18 or older in no longer a minor in Texas and may enroll in school and has any number of other rights as an adult.
+• A student who is 18 years or older is no longer a minor in Texas and may enroll in school with other rights as an adult.

 • Compulsory school attendance for children goes to age 19.